If you've traveled with dogs or just starting out, these tips for selecting the right pet hotel is worth "barking

-3. If the hotel does not supply covers bring a large sheet or two for muddy paws, excess hair and eating area.
+3. Bring a large sheet or two for muddy paws, excess hair and eating area.
 Before leaving home, we pull the blankets out of the crates and feed them in there, then we feed them in the crate at hotels.
-Its a lot easier to clean up that area, then carpet.
+It's a lot easier to clean up that area, then carpet.
 Works great unless you have a sloppy eater.

-4. If you need to leave without your pet, leave your name and phone number at the front desk just in case your dog is crying or barking.
+4. If you head out without your pet, leave your name and phone number at the front desk just in case your dog is crying or barking.

 We like to take a collapsible travel bowl, for hiking, but for inside a hotel room, it has to be Non-Tippy!
 We love this one: NoSpill and here's a link for a collapsible Bowl here: TRAVELBOWL